Click here for map view and to choose a room.

 Service at Wilderness Lodge & Villas is excellent.
 There are two full-service restaurants, with several more a boat ride away.
 The resort is connected to the Magic Kingdom by boat and to other Disney parks by bus.
 Boat service may be suspended during thunderstorms, so if it’s raining or looks like it’s about to, Disney will provide buses.
 Walking time to bus- and boat-loading areas from the most remote rooms is about 5–8 minutes.

-A three-generation family from Clifton, Virginia, is high on the Wilderness Lodge, writing:
+A Westminster, Maryland, family is high on the Wilderness Lodge:

 Two adult couples from Fort Smith, Arkansas, think the Wilderness Lodge is great, with one reservation (pardon the pun):

 The ambience of the lodge makes up for a lot of the transportation problems, but there has been a real downturn in my opinion in the efficacy of the bus transportation.

 |Disney's Wilderness Lodge||79% (+8%)|

 |Average for WDW hotels||76% (+0%)|

 |Disney's Wilderness Lodge||100% (+11%)|

 Good (and Not-So-Good) Rooms at Disney's Wilderness Lodge